These Rules and Regulations are based on the statutes of the Stichting FEJS international based in The Netherlands.

 To be officially established a National Group must:

-1. Have its own Rules and Regulations based on the Stichting FEJS International international Statutes and R&R. Therefore, it must follow the Statutes concerning Satellites and the articles 1 and 2 from these Rules and Regulations
+- Have its own Rules and Regulations based on the Stichting FEJS International international Statutes and R&R. Therefore, it must follow the Statutes concerning Satellites and articles 1 and 2 from these Rules and Regulations

-3. Be officially recognized by the GA as an ęStichting FEJS International SatelliteĚ
+- Be officially recognized by the GA as a Stichting FEJS International Satellite

 3.5.1.
 The Satelliteğs main aims and duties are:

-4. To maintain and promote communication between the Secretariat and educations in journalism, media and communication and among the Stichting FEJS International members from that country (and neighboring countries in case there is no Satellite or National Coordinator there)
+- To maintain and promote communication between the Secretariat and educations in journalism, media and communication and among the Stichting FEJS International members from that country (and neighbouring countries in case there is no Satellite or National Coordinator there)

-5. To assist the Secretariat in their duties and responsibilities with issues that concern the Satellite and its neighboring regions
+- To assist the Secretariat in their duties and responsibilities with issues that concern the Satellite and its neighbouring regions

-6. To follow the Sticting FEJS International Corporate Identity guidelines as stated in these Rules and Regulations and in the Statutes of the Association
+- To follow the Stichting FEJS International Corporate Identity guidelines as stated in these Rules and Regulations and in the Statutes of the Association

-7. To provide an update twice a year a week prior to each event concerning their past activities and plans for the future.
-It is the EBs responsibility to make the activities report and future plan public in the best effective way, however the Satellite must see to that its members can access the report at any time
+- To provide an update twice a year a week prior to each event concerning their past activities and plans for the future.
+It is the EBs responsibility to make the activities report and future plan public in the best effective way, however, the Satellite must see to that its members can access the report at any time

 3.5.2.
 National Coordinators

-In any country that has no official Satellite the EB or the Secretariat in agreement with the EB can choose to nominate a National Coordinator, hereinafter referred to as a NC, who will represent the Stichting FEJS International in that country.
-As opposed to the Stichting FEJS International Satellites which can be formed under any regional criteria of their choosing, a NC will always represent a certain country, or those parts of a country where no Stichting FEJS International Satellites are established.
+In any country that has no official Satellite, the EB or the Secretariat in agreement with the EB can choose to nominate a National Coordinator, hereinafter referred to as an NC, who will represent the Stichting FEJS International in that country.
+As opposed to the Stichting FEJS International Satellites which can be formed under any regional criteria of their choosing, an NC will always represent a certain country or those parts of a country where no Stichting FEJS International Satellites are established.
 When a Satellite is formed on a nationwide basis, the position of NC will automatically disappear.
-A Satellite can candidate to fulfill the function of the NC of a certain country, if this Satellite is established in only part of that country and wishes to expand its field of communication, but not its field of activities.
+A Satellite can candidate to fulfil the function of the NC of a certain country, if this Satellite is established in only part of that country and wishes to expand its field of communication, but not its field of activities.
 This must be agreed upon at a GA.
-In this case Satellites can still be founded in those regions where another Satellite only has the function of a NC, required that the Satellites cooperate and have annual meetings.
+In this case Satellites can still be founded in those regions where another Satellite only has the function of an NC, required that the Satellites cooperate and have annual meetings.

 The National Coordinators main duties are:

-4. The National Coordinator is urged to promote the Association in neighboring countries if there are no members, a NC or a Satellite in that country
+- The National Coordinator is urged to promote the Association in neighbouring countries if there are no members, an NC or a Satellite in that country

 3.6.
-Dismissing an FEJS Stichting International Body or Body Member or excluding a
+Dismissing a FEJS Stichting International Body or Body Member or excluding a specific participant

 3.6.1.
-Resignation of an Stichting FEJS International Body or Body Member
+Resignation of a Stichting FEJS International Body or Body Member

 The SUB can dismiss an Association Body or Body Member if it, he or she has harmed the good name of the Association or has harmed the organisation in any other way.
 This can include: